brianzelip/langsdale/README.md

 There are comments in the CSS that point to the essential parts of each solution.

-The existing code is pretty way out/messy/hacked together in such a way that it becomes difficult to change course for the better.
-See especially the frequent uses of varied and irregularly large amounts of white space, and very particular positioning length values, as a means of general layout.
+The code currently in production is written in such a way that it becomes difficult to change course for the better.
+Some major code smells in this regard are the many uses of large amounts of padding and margin, and very particular positioning length values, for general layout.
 I see this happening all over the place, not just the Find Materials tiles.

 Ultimately, what's missing from the live page is a rock solid method for reusable layout patterns.
 This is what Flexbox and CSS Grid provide.
 If not using these newer CSS tools, then you want to implement some kind of float-based grid system.